LukeLacer/lukelacer.github.io/README.md

 ## Getting started

 If you wanna see my site, just click in this link: <a href="lukelacer.github.io">lukelacer.github.io</a>.
 The site is simplified for everyone understand and enjoy the code for any purposes they want.
-This is a static site, with no SPA or big features, this is just HTML, CSS and Javascript for a little of sparkle things. :tada:
+This is a static site, with no SPA or big features, this is just HTML, CSS and Javascript for a little of sparkle things. :fireworks: